grapesfrog/media-catalogue/README.md

-# A web solution that catalogues dvds,cds and blueray discs.
+# A  web solution that catalogues dvds, cds and blueray discs.

 The catalogue records title, genre, media type and location.

-The solution integrates with a local llm using ollama to provide a NLP interface to query the structured data .
+The solution will integrate with a local llm using ollama to provide a NLP interface to query the structured data .

 Sqlite is the database used to store the data.
 The solution requires the ability to add new media and genre types

-TODO:
+The web front end should be written in node .

-The majority of the data is added to the database via another containerised solution written in python which uses a local  vision llm managed by ollama to identify media in an uploaded image that is labelled  with the location.
+The data is added to the database via backend code written in node.js The image capture uses a vision/ multimodal llm to identify media in an uploaded image that is labelled  with the location.
  The identified media are  added to the database categorising each media identified appropriately

-This application has been developed by prompting Cursor using Claude-3.5-sonnet The human in the loop provided the prompts and original requirements

-## Running the application

-The application is split into a frontend and backend to start the application use the following commands:
+## Admin Interface

+The admin interface provides functionality to manage the media database:

+### Bulk Upload via CSV
+- Upload CSV files containing media records to append to the database
+- Required CSV columns: title, genre, location
+- Optional column: media_type (defaults to 'DVD' if not provided)
+- Data validation is performed before inserting records
+- Duplicate records are skipped based on title + media_type combination

-### Backend
+### Media Management
-cd media-catalogue/backend

-npm run dev
+- View all media records in a paginated table
+- Delete individual media records
+- Search/filter capabilities to find specific records

-### Frontend
+### Implementation Details
-cd media-catalogue/frontend

-python3 -m http.server 8080
+The admin interface is implemented as a protected route requiring authentication.
+Key components:

+Frontend:
+- React-based admin dashboard
+- CSV file upload component with progress indicator
+- Data table with delete functionality
+- Search and filter controls

+Backend:
+- POST /api/admin/upload-csv endpoint for bulk imports
+  - Handles CSV files with or without media_type column
+  - Automatically sets media_type='DVD' when column is missing
+- DELETE /api/admin/media/:id endpoint for deletions
+- Input validation and sanitization
+- Database transaction handling for data integrity

+Security:
+- Admin authentication required
+- CSRF protection
+- Input validation
+- Rate limiting on API endpoints

+TODO
+-  Add more feedback to the user
+- Add controls to valiadte that the csv is correctly formated ( i.e data types are correct)
+- Tidy up the admin interface
+- Add code to delete all records